ianroller4/Just-The-Docs-Template/docs/Git Fundamentals.md

 ```
 Remotes let you share your repository with others.

-git remote -v gives info on the remote repo
+`git remote -v` gives info on the remote repo.

-git remote add connects a remote repo to your repo
+`git remote` add connects a remote repo to your repo.

-git push sends your latest commit to the remote repo in order to make a pull request
+`git push` sends your latest commit to the remote repo in order to make a pull request.

-The -u flag sets upstream so you can use git push and git pull without specifying remote and branch.
+The `-u` flag sets upstream so you can use `git push` and `git pull` without specifying remote and branch.

-git pull grabs the latest changes to the remote repo and applies them to your local one
+`git pull` grabs the latest changes to the remote repo and applies them to your local one.

 ## Using a .gitignore File
 The .gitignore file tells Git which files and directories to ignore.

 It can be edited like a .txt file and every line is a file that git will ignore.

-You can tell it to ignore entire folders, all files of a type (.txt, .log, etc), or specific files
+You can tell it to ignore entire folders, all files of a type (.txt, .log, etc), or specific files.

 Example: